Skip to main content

 Primary relevance

-Accountants commonly carry mortgages, professional indemnity exposures, practice loans for partners and principals, and dependants reliant on a single high earner.
-Life cover pays a lump sum to nominated beneficiaries.
-Life cover is generally available at standard rates with no occupation-driven loading for qualified accountants across the panel.
+Accountants commonly carry a mortgage, practice loans for partners and principals, and dependants relying on a single high income.
+Life cover pays a lump sum to the people you nominate.
+For qualified accountants it is generally available at standard rates with no occupation-related loading, so it is usually a simple, cost-effective foundation for the rest of your cover.

 TPD